District Legislator (Party, Representing):

-Legislator Mike Rockow was elected to the position of Monroe County Legislator in 2009 and was re-elected in 2011 for a four year term.
+Legislator Mike Rockow was elected to the position of Monroe County Legislator in 2009 and was re-elected in both 2011 and 2015.
+He is currently serving his final four-year term.
 Mike’s district includes the Towns of Clarkson and Hamlin as well as a portion of the Town of Sweden.

-Legislator Rockow currently serves as the Chairman of the Planning and Economic Development committee and is a member of the Agenda/Charter Committee and the Public Safety Committee.
+Legislator Rockow currently serves as a member of the Intergovernmental Relations, Transportation and Ways & Means Committees.
 Throughout the years, Mike has been very active in his community as a member of the Sweden/Clarkson Recreation & Parks Advisory Council, Director of the Brockport Ski Club, and Former President of the Brockport High School Football Booster Club.
 In fact, Mike was the recipient of the Sweden/Clarkson Recreation Community Service Award in recognition of his service with these groups and his commitment to coaching a variety of local baseball and basketball teams.